frame-lang/frame-docs/intermediate_frame/enums.rst

         }
     ##

-Enum values can be assigned to varables and passed as aruments as well as returned by methods.
+Enum values can be assigned to variables and passed as arguments as well as returned by methods.

 .. code-block::
     :caption: Enum Usage